Help for You

 - Email firstname.lastname@example.org

-The 24 Hour Domestic Violence Helpline is freephone from a landline, call backs are available to mobiles.
+The 24 Hour Domestic and Sexual Violence Helpline is freephone from a landline, call backs are available to mobiles.
 Emails and texts are answered within 24 hours.
 Translation service available.

 Talk to a friend, relative, a colleague, someone you trust.